international-labour-organization/designsystem/.changeset/khaki-dryers-grab.md

 "@ilo-org/react": patch
 ---

-new value prop for TextInput component
+Value prop for the `TextInput` component